mbphaghighi/Forum_app/README.md

 composer install
 ```

-Duplicate `.env.example` and rename it `.env`
+Duplicate `.env.example` and rename it `.env`.
-Then update the database properties with your database config
+Then update the database properties with your database config in this file.
-After that import the laravel_forum.sql file into your database
+After that import the laravel_forum.sql SQL file into your database engin.

 Then run: